chef/chef-web-docs/chef_master/source/workstation.rst

 #.
 Run ``which ruby`` again.
 It should return ``/opt/chefdk/embedded/bin/ruby``.

 .. note:: Using the Chef development kit-provided Ruby as your system Ruby is optional.
-This just depends on how you are using Ruby on your system.
 For many users, Ruby is primarily used for authoring Chef cookbooks and recipes.
-If that's true for you, then using the Chef development kit-provided Ruby as your system Ruby is recommended.
-But for other users who are already using tools like rbenv to manage Ruby versions, then that's OK too.
+If that's true for you, then using the Chef Development Kit-provided Ruby is recommended.

 Add Ruby to $PATH